• Home

 How to Brain Dump?

-This method is also known as freewriting.
+The written version of this method is also known as freewriting.

 As long as you're creating, your brain will eventually unlock more and more creativity.
 Just trust the process.

-What to Put in Your Brain Dump Note
+What to Put in Your Brain Dump

 Think of a mind dump like a river.
 Allow all your thoughts to go with the flow.